Christopher O'Donnell (athlete): Early life and career

-2024 provided another coaching change with O’Donnell under the guidance of Stewart Marshall in Loughborough.
-He was controversially left out of the starting team for the World Athletics Relays in The Bahamas early in the year, but was back running for the team in the European Championships in Rome.
-It was there where he ran the lead-off leg as Ireland stormed to victory in the 4x400m Mixed Relay, winning their first gold medal at the European Championships since 1998.
-It was Ireland’s only gold medal at the Championships aside from Sonia O’Sullivan and was the country’s first ever relay gold at a major Championship.
+2024 provided another coaching change, with O’Donnell under the guidance of Stewart Marshall in Loughborough.
+He was controversially left out of the ‘strike four’ for the World Athletics Relays in The Bahamas early in the year, but was back running for the team in the European Championships in Rome.
+It was there that he ran the lead-off leg as Ireland stormed to victory in the 4 × 400 m Mixed Relay, winning the country’s first gold medal at the European Championships since 1998.
+It was Ireland’s second ever gold medal at the Championships after Sonia O’Sullivan and was the country’s first ever relay gold at a major Championship.
 Their winning time was a Championship record, a National record, 0.05 seconds behind the European record, and 1.12 seconds behind the world record.
-The team ran at the Olympic Games in Paris later that summer, but with the absence of Rhasidat Adeleke they finished 10th in the semi-final, missing the final by two places.
+He ran again with the team at the Olympic Games in Paris later that summer, but with the absence of Rhasidat Adeleke, they finished 10th in the semi-final, missing the final by two places.
+2025 was a season plagued by injury and illness.
+O’Donnell competed at the World Athletics Relays in Guangzhou but struggled with form and fitness and did not compete at the World Championships later that year in Tokyo.
+He parted company with Marshall at the end of the season.
+His national U20 400 m record, which had stood since 2017, was finally broken.
+In November, he was honoured as the first-ever recipient of the Freedom of County Sligo award.

+Misfortune continued in 2026 as, after a healthy winter preparation, an unexplained, chronic groin-related injury emerged at the end of April just before the season began.
+Despite endless rehab work throughout the summer, the injury did not progress and meant he went the whole season without a race.